prithajnath/tictactoe/README.md

 # tictactoe
 A simple Tic Tac Toe program I put together when I was bored.

-TODO:
+* Make the AI intelligent
-1) Make the AI intelligent lol
+* Add graphics